Al-Biruni: Indology

-The book does not limit itself to tedious records of battle because Al-Biruni found the social culture to be more important.
+The book does not limit itself to tedious records of battle because Biruni found the social culture to be more important.
 The work includes research on a vast array of topics of Indian culture, including descriptions of their traditions and customs.
 Although he tried to stay away from political and military history, Biruni did indeed record important dates and noted actual sites of where significant battles occurred.
 Additionally, he chronicled stories of Indian rulers and told of how they ruled over their people with their beneficial actions and acted in the interests of the nation.
-His details are brief and mostly just list rulers without referring to their real names, and he did not go on about deeds that each one carried out during their reign, which keeps in line with Al-Biruni's mission to try to stay away from political histories.
-Al-Biruni also described the geography of India in his work.
+His details are brief and mostly just list rulers without referring to their real names, and he did not go on about deeds that each one carried out during their reign, which keeps in line with Biruni's mission to try to stay away from political histories.
+Biruni also described the geography of India in his work.
 He documented different bodies of water and other natural phenomena.
 These descriptions are useful to today's modern historians because they are able to use Biruni's scholarship to locate certain destinations in modern-day India.
 Historians are able to make some matches while also concluding that certain areas seem to have disappeared and been replaced with different cities.
-Different forts and landmarks were able to be located, legitimizing Al-Biruni's contributions with their usefulness to even modern history and archeology.
+Different forts and landmarks were able to be located, legitimizing Biruni's contributions with their usefulness to even modern history and archeology.

-The dispassionate account of Hinduism given by Al-Biruni was remarkable for its time.
+The dispassionate account of Hinduism given by Biruni was remarkable for its time.
 He stated that he was fully objective in his writings, remaining unbiased like a proper historian should.
 Biruni documented everything about India just as it happened.
 But, he did note how some of the accounts of information that he was given by natives of the land may not have been reliable in terms of complete accuracy, however, he did try to be as honest as possible in his writing.
-Dr. Edward C. Sachau compares it to "a magic island of quiet, impartial research in the midst of a world of clashing swords, burning towns, and plundered temples."
+Eduard Sachau compares it to "a magic island of quiet, impartial research in the midst of a world of clashing swords, burning towns, and plundered temples."

 Biruni's writing was very poetic, which may diminish some of the historical value of the work for modern times.
 The lack of description of battle and politics makes those parts of the picture completely lost.
-However, Many have used Al-Biruni's work to check facts of history in other works that may have been ambiguous or had their validity questioned.
+However, many have used Biruni's work to check facts of history in other works that may have been ambiguous or had their validity questioned.